-They worry about not having access to basic 7 needs in their community and being excluded from that.
-8 9 They worry that they're going to get outcasted.
-That they're not going to be included in any kind of 10 opportunities.
-They'll be overlooked when there's job 11 opportunities, they'll be overlooked when they need to have 12 help in their own community.
-13
+They worry that they're going to get outcasted.
+That they're not going to be included in any kind of opportunities.
+They'll be overlooked when there's job opportunities, they'll be overlooked when they need to have help in their own community.

-I went to that preliminary hearing so angry 14 15 because I had heard there was an individual selling books outside one of the preliminary hearings out west.
-It was 16 17 an individual that I won't name right now, but I repeatedly 18 asked him not to appropriate my mother's name in his writing or in his public speaking because he sun dances 19 with the men that killed my mother.
-And, he was at a MMIWG 20 event selling his book.
+I went to that preliminary hearing so angry because I had heard there was an individual selling books outside one of the preliminary hearings out west.
+It was an individual that I won't name right now, but I repeatedly asked him not to appropriate my mother's name in his writing or in his public speaking because he sun dances with the men that killed my mother.
+And, he was at a MMIWG event selling his book.
 And, I spoke to that publicly.
-I 21 said, this is why families don't feel safe coming to this 22 process.
+I said, this is why families don't feel safe coming to this process.
 You have to ensure.

-23 feel safe, we need to know that the loyalty is there, and that it's not conditional and that it's not going to change because, you know, you're going to get more attention through this venue or that venue, that it is always going to be about the truth because the truth can be manipulated very easily as you saw with what happened to my mom.
+And, I'm not the only one that has these paranoias or whatever they want to call it.
+We need to feel safe, we need to know that the loyalty is there, and that it's not conditional and that it's not going to change because, you know, you're going to get more attention through this venue or that venue, that it is always going to be about the truth because the truth can be manipulated very easily as you saw with what happened to my mom.

 People can lie, people can find other opportunities.